As an Amazon Associate I earn from qualifying purchases.

 If the distance between the front and the back of the shoe decreases, step-in, and hybrid bindings will not hold.

 Naturally, the strap-on crampons (polyamide and neoprene) will go on all types of footwear.
 But we will be able to use them efficiently only if the shoes have a minimum of handling, yet as I said previously some crampons fit now to reasonably flexible soleplates, for reasonable periods of time.

 But beware, adapting crampons to flexible and light shoes can be a game that can sometimes be dangerous.
 In addition to the fact of the low level of binding of the crampon, we can twist our ankle more easily, and the straps may have a tendency to shear the foot and cut blood circulation.

 The hybrid crampons also called mixed or semi-step, have a fast clip heel lever.
 They are easier to install, especially in difficult terrain, and also more stable and therefore indicated for mountaineering.
 They are usable with shoes that have a heel welt and sufficient rigidity.

 The step-in crampons (automatic ones) are reserved for the most rigid mountaineering boots that have both a toe and a heel welt.

 Manufacturers develop models especially for women, and this is not for nothing.
-In the majority of cases these models are the answers to the constraints of the footwear for ladies.
+In the majority of cases, these models are the answers to the constraints of the footwear for ladies.
 I will mention here some especially comfortable shoes, the Mauria GTX of Lowa.
-This shoe is an illustration of the efforts that are made by the manufacturers to equip women with difficult fit.
+This shoe is an illustration of the efforts that are made by the manufacturers to equip women with a difficult fit.